claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - If you want to record sound too (by default it will be silent):
   - Click on the Options down arrow next to the Record button
   - Select your internal microphone
+    - but be aware that what this actually means is the sound will come out of your speakers and then go back in via your microphone, so won't have the same quality as the original
 - Context menus are recorded
   - NB if using Rider + Resharper it's a good idea to use Ctrl + Shift + R then select option from menu, instead of using direct shortcuts like Ctrl + R + M.
   - The reason is that the viewer gets better visual feedback on which option you're using.